 In the post-development condition, stormwater watershed areas were analyzed for purposes of designing drainage systems to accommodate the bituminous pavement, building, and grass areas.
 The watershed area analyzed was approximately 0.689 acres.
 The objective in designing the proposed drainage facilities for the project was to maintain existing drainage patterns to the extent practicable and to ensure that the post-development rates of runoff are equal or less than pre-development rates.
+From the previous submission, the impervious area proposed on the site has been reduced.
+Also, the roof runoff from the existing metal building will be incorporated into the new drainage basin.

 Refer to the Proposed Watershed Delineation Plan, in Appendix B for a delineation of drainage subareas for the post-development design condition.
 The design points for the post-development design conditions correspond to those analyzed for the pre-development design condition.